Qiyan: Characteristics and history

-It is not clear how early the institution of the qiyān emerged, but qiyān certainly flourished during the ‘Abbasid period; according to Matthew S. Gordon, "it is not yet clear to what extent courtesans graced regional courts and elite households at other points of Islamic history".
-Ibrahim al-Mawsili (742–804 CE) is reported to have claimed that his father was the first to train light-skinned, beautiful girls as qiyān, raising their price, whereas previously qiyān had been drawn from among girls viewed as less beautiful, and with darker skin, though it is not certain that these claims were accurate.
-One social phenomenon that can be seen as a successor to the qiyān is the Egyptian almah, courtesans or female entertainers in Medieval Egypt, educated to sing and recite classical poetry and to discourse wittily.
+It is not clear how early the institution of the qiyān emerged, but qiyān certainly flourished during the Abbasid period.
+According to Matthew S. Gordon, "it is not yet clear to what extent courtesans graced regional courts and elite households at other points of Islamic history".

+Ibrahim al-Mawsili (742–804 CE) is reported to have claimed that his father was the first to train light-skinned, beautiful girls as qiyān, raising their price, whereas previously qiyān had been drawn from among girls viewed as less beautiful, and with darker skin, although it is not certain that these claims were accurate.
+One social phenomenon that can be seen as a successor to the qiyān is the Egyptian almah, courtesans or female entertainers in medieval Egypt, educated to sing and recite classical poetry and to discourse wittily.

 Because of their social prominence, qiyān comprise one of the most richly recorded sections of pre-modern Islamicate female society, particularly female slaves, making them important to the history of slavery in the Muslim world.
 Moreover, a significant proportion of medieval Arabic female poets whose work survives today were qiyān.
 For a few qiyān, it is possible to give quite a full biography.
 Important medieval sources of qiyān include a treatise by al-Jahiz (776–868/869 CE), Abu Tayyib al-Washsha's Kitāb al-Muwashsha (كتاب الموشى 'The Brocaded Book'), and anecdotes included in sources such as the Kitab al-Aghani ('Book of Songs') and al-Imā' al-Shawā'ir ('The Slave Poetesses') by Abu al-Faraj al-Isfahani (897–967 CE), Nisā' al-Khulafā ('The Consorts of the Caliphs') by ibn al-Sāʿī, and al-Mustazraf min Akhbar al-Jawari ('Choice Anecdotes from the Accounts of Concubines') by al-Suyuti (c.
 1445–1505 CE).
 Many of these sources recount the repartee of prominent qiyān, though there are hints that qiyān in less wealthy households were used by their owners to attract gifts.
-In the 'Abbasid period, qiyān were often educated in the cities of Basra, Ta'if, and Medina.
+In the Abbasid period, qiyān were often educated in the cities of Basra, Ta'if, and Medina.

 Decline

 The institution of qiyān declined with the waning fortunes of the Abbasid Caliphate.
 The initial fracture of the Abbasids did not have immediate impact.
 The qiyān did not take sides in political disputes.
 However, political instability led to fiscal mismanagement, and during the Abbasids' heyday, the finances were mismanaged.
 Further, the new class of Turkish soldiers demanded better pay, leading to the emptying of the treasury; the resulting austerity meant artistic activity could not be funded, and thus flourish, as it had previously.
-In addition, soldiers extorted money from citizens perceived as rich.
-This made ostentatious behavior risky.
+In addition, soldiers extorted money from citizens perceived as rich, which made ostentatious behavior risky.